Introduction

 -

-— Generate a CSV file containing the fixed and witness column values.
+— Generate a CSV file containing all fixed and witness column values.
 Useful for debugging purposesDefault value:

 false